NVTI Class Resources

 Bureau of Labor Statistics data on the employment status of the civilian population

-Details the employment status of the civilian population 18 years and over by veteran status, period of service, and sex.
+The Bureau of Labor Statistics details the employment status of the civilian population 18 years and over by veteran status, period of service, and sex.

 Employment and Training Administration (ETA)